 As a busy mom who hasn’t slept for more than 3 years through the night, I’m interested in everything that has to do with productivity, time management, and work-life balance.

-I’m a stay at home mom, as well as an online entrepreneur and know how hard it is to get stuff done while my toddler is smearing smoothie on the wall.
+I’m a stay at home mom, as well as an online entrepreneur, and know how hard it is to get stuff done while my preschooler wants to play with me all day long.

 In this post, I’m going to share with you 8 bulletproof tips you can use to get stuff done no matter how busy you are.

 - Break up the goal in tiny little action steps

 - Set yourself a time limit to accomplish the task